CS639-WellSpring/WellSpring/README.md

 # WellSpring

-WellSpring is an Android app designed to promote wellness and well-being among students.
+WellSpring is an Android app designed to track mood, add notes of daily mood entries and help users understand and reflect on the causes of their mood variations.
+It offers analytics tools to statistics and visualize mood data in Line Chart and Pie Chart, aiding users in recognizing patterns and trends in their emotional states, allowing them to make adjustments about lifestyle as well as it integrates school and community wellness events directly into the app.
 Developed in Kotlin, this app provides tools and resources to help students manage their mental health, physical well-being, and overall wellness.

 ## Team Members